 The DHCAA offers electronic billing software at no cost to providers.
 The PES software allows providers to submit electronic adjustment requests using an 837 transaction.
-To obtain PES software, providers may download it from the ForwardHealth Portal.
-Providers may also obtain the software by contacting the EDI Helpdesk.
+To obtain PES software, providers may download it or contact the EDI Helpdesk.

 Portal Claim Adjustments